ahoneybun/nix-configs/README.md

 ### x86_64 Nix files: (nix-configs/systems/x86_64/)

-- `shepard.nix` : This file is for my custom desktop at home.
+- `shepard.nix` : This file is for my System76 nebula49.
 - `garrus.nix` : This file is for my System76 Galago Pro (galp3-b).
 - `thelio-nvidia.nix` : This file is for my work Thelio B1.
 - `sovereign.nix` : This file is for a Linode instance but it could be for other VPS services as well.